dwellir-public/rpc-perf/report.md

 * The testing process must be unattended, as much as possible.
 * Ideally should be usable during all relevant lifecycle phases, from profiling to validating the peformance of a production platform.

-And must allow us to test, initially, the paint-points collected from the community.
+And must allow us to test, initially, the pain-points collected from the community.

 Our initial minimum viable performance testing toolkit is available in the following [git repository]() and has the following characteristics: